mkirchner/stutter/README.md

 ### Getting started

-Clone the repo and its submodules.
+Clone the repo and its submodules (submodules because the garbarge collector is in a [separate repo](https://github.com/mkirchner/gc)).

 ```bash
 $ git clone --recursive git@github.com:mkirchner/stutter.git